theheking/intro-to-python/practical_overview/1_Python_The_Basics_Filled.md

 ## Strings
 `str` stands for "string".
 These hold sequences of characters.
-Characters are not limited to letts but, also numbers, punctuation and emojiis!
+Characters are not limited to letters but, also numbers, punctuation and emojiis!

 ```python